lazarus0x1337/lazarus0x1337.github.io/_posts/2025-08-13-logic-flow-lab.md

 and we can easily customise the script to perform other attacks.
 ![turbo-intruder](/assets/turbo-intruder.png "turbo-intruder")

-If the attack works you should receive a collaborator interaction within Turbo Intruder.
+If the attack works you should receive a collaborator ingithub-verified-emailsteraction within Turbo Intruder.
 This means the email domain is spoofable. i sort by words and i get valid responde :
 ![automation-trubo-email](/assets/automation-trubo-email.png "automation-trubo-email")